Getting Started

 • Frames

 Set the number of frames to be read from the camera.
-Setting zero (for 4, 6, 7, 8, 9, 10, 11, 12-bit depths) gives the option to measure an infinite amount of time until the stop button is pressed.
-The resulting images will be displayed on the right and can be scrolled through with the scrollbar on top of the images.
-Currently, the maximum number of frames that can be taken in a single acquisition is limited to 130,000.
+Setting zero (for 1*, 4, 6, 7, 8, 9, 10, 11, 12-bit equivalent levels) gives the option to measure an infinite amount of time until the stop button is pressed.
+The resulting images will be displayed on the right and can be scrolled through with the scrollbar on top of the images (when not saving or streaming).
+Currently, the maximum number of frames that can be taken in a single 1-bit acquisition is limited to 130,000.

 • Sparse data checkbox (1-bit)